CAHPS Hospice SurveyFrequently Asked Questions (FAQs)

 Who must participate in the CAHPS Hospice Survey?

-In general, all Medicare-certified hospices (identified by CMS Certification Number [CCN]) must participate in the CAHPS Hospice Survey in order to receive their full Annual Payment Update (APU).
+In general, all Medicare-certified hospices (identified by CMS Certification Number [CCN]) must participate in the CAHPS Hospice Survey in order to receive their full APU.
 However, certain exemptions are granted by CMS for size or newness.

 Exemption for Size

 Jan 1 to Dec 31, 2017